chenglulu1127/CarND-Behavioral-Cloning-P3/writeup_lulu.md

 #### 1. An appropriate model architecture has been employed

+My model consists of:
+ - 2 convolution with 5x5 filter sizes and depths 24 and 36 (model.py lines 77-78)
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+ - 2 convolution with 3x3 filter sizes and depths 48 and 64 (model.py lines 79-80)
+ - Flatten (model.py line 81)
+ - 4 Fully connected layer (model.py lines 82-85)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 77-80), and the data is normalized in the model using a Keras lambda layer (code line 75).

 #### 2. Attempts to reduce overfitting in the model

+I use fewer epochs to reduce overfitting.
+I tried dropout layer but it doesn't perform

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).